 Dana Perino was born in Evanston, on May 9, 1972.
 Dana was hired two months after the 9-11 attack as press secretary and assistant to President George W Bush.
 She became a political commentator on Fox News in 2009.
 She believes that global warming is a hoax.
 Current science backs her up.
 The amount of CO2 in the air is minuscule, at only 0.04 percent.
 Plants, which are necessary for all life on earth, must have CO2 to live.
 Therefore the more CO2, the better plants will grow.

-Rulon Gardner grew up in Afton, Wyoming, elevation 6,240 feet.
+Rulon Gardner grew up in Afton, Wyoming, at an elevation of 6,240 feet.
 He grew up on a dairy farm where he milked and fed cows twice a day, every day.
 This built arm strength and incredible endurance.
 He was all-state in football, placed second in the shot-put competition, and became the 1989 wrestling state heavyweight champion.
 Then he was selected to go to the summer Olympics, in 2000, for Greco-Roman wrestling.
 His opponent was the famous Russian champion Aleksandr Karelin.
 Karelin was a towering man, undefeated for 13 years, who had not given up a point in six years, earning him the nickname “Russian Bear.”
 The Las Vegas odds against Rulon were 2000 to 1, the second largest in history.
 And yet, Rulon smiled as he stepped onto the mat.
-Karelin attempted a reverse lift in the first round, but couldn’t get Rulon off the mat.
+Karelin attempted a reverse lift in the first round but couldn’t get Rulon off the mat.
 Rulon defeated the “Russian Bear” that day.